Frequently Asked Questions

 -

 Therapy with me is not short-term or symptom-focused.
-It is a structured, reflective process that allows space to explore identity, meaning, relationships and the impact of past experience, while staying grounded in the realities of work, motherhood and responsibility.
+It is a structured, reflective process that allows space to explore identity, meaning, relationships and the impact of past experience, while staying grounded in the realities of your life.

-Therapy is offered within a clear structure, with defined entry points and a commitment to weekly sessions.
-This creates the depth and continuity needed for meaningful psychological work — rather than quick fixes or surface-level coping strategies.
+I offer therapy within a clear structure and a commitment to weekly sessions.
+This creates the depth and continuity needed for meaningful psychological change — rather than quick fixes or surface-level coping strategies.

 -

-This work may not be right for you if you are looking for quick fixes, ad-hoc support, or crisis intervention outside of weekly sessions, if you prefer to meet in-person, or if you are not ready to commit to a term or more of structured, reflective work.
+This work may not be right for you if you are looking for quick fixes, ad-hoc support, or crisis intervention outside of weekly sessions, if you prefer to meet in-person, or if you are not ready to commit to structured, reflective work.

 -